Home On The Range Foundation

-Looking ahead to the next 50 years of caring for children, the Home On The Range Board of Directors established a foundation in June of 1999.
-The foundation is to receive, invest and dispense proceeds to fund the services benefiting our boys and girls.
+Home On The Range Foundation was established in June of 1999.
+The Foundation is to receive, invest and dispense proceeds to fund the services benefiting our boys and girls.

 Gifts of Appreciated Real Estate

 Almost any type of real property, a personal residence, a farm, a vacation home, a commercial building, or an undeveloped parcel of land can constitute a gift.
 Gifts of property can be given in a variety of ways.
 If the property is long term, you will generally avoid any tax on the capital gain, reduce your taxable estate by the value of your gift, and receive a charitable contribution deduction for 100% of the fair market value of the property.